rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 	:::xml
 	<EngineInUse value="IE"/>

-## TabInstance
+## Tab instance
 ### NewTabPhysicalMemLimit
-This setting controls whether a new Tab will be created using the NativeTabbar.create API when a physical memory usage percentage is hit.
-Ex: if it is set to 80 - then the tab instance will not be created if the physical memory usage on the device is &gt;= 80%.
-If the tab is unable to be created due to this limit being reached the NativeTabbar.create API callback will contain a `tabEvent` = `onTabNewError`.
+Controls whether a new Tab will be created using the [NativeTabbar.create API](#api-NativeTabbar) when physical memory percentage hits a specific threshold.
+For example, if set to 80, new tabs will stop being created when physical memory usage on the device reaches or exceeds 80 percent the total available.
+Once the defined limit is reached, the NativeTabbar.create API callback will contain tabEvent = onTabNewError.

 **Possible Values**

-* 0 - 100 (percent).
-100 means unlimited.
+* 0 - 100 (percent; 100 = unlimited)

 #### Example
 	:::xml
 	<NewTabPhysicalMemLimit value="50"/>

 ### NewTabVirtualMemLimit
-This setting controls whether a new Tab will be created using the NativeTabbar.create API when a virtual memory usage percentage is hit.
-Ex: if it is set to 80 - then the tab instance will not be created if the physical memory usage on the device is &gt;= 80%.If the tab is unable to be created due to this limit being reached the NativeTabbar.create API callback will contain a `tabEvent` = `onTabNewError`
+Controls whether a new Tab will be created using the [NativeTabbar.create API](#api-NativeTabbar) when a virtual memory usage percentage is hit.
+For example, if set to 80, new tabs will stop being created when the virtual memory usage reaches or exceeds 80 percent of the total available.
+Once the defined limit is reached, the NativeTabbar.create API callback will contain tabEvent = onTabNewError.

 **Possible Values**

-* 0 - 100 (percent).
-100 means unlimited.
+* 0 - 100 (percent; 100 = unlimited).

 #### Example
 	:::xml